samply/bridgehead/README.md

 ### Hardware

-For running your Bridgehead we recommend the follwing Hardware:
+To get the most out of your Bridgehead, we recommend the follwing Hardware:

 - 4 CPU cores
 - At least 8 GB Ram